Srujith20/Glomeruli-Binary-Classifier/README.md

 ## Model Selection
 <a name="section-10"></a>
-- A sample folder consisting of 150 globally_scloretic_glomeruli and 150 non_globally_scloretic_glomeruli was sampled from original dataset for testing to select model.
+- A sample folder consisting of 150 globally_scloretic_glomeruli and 150 non_globally_scloretic_glomeruli was sampled from original dataset for testing to select model
-- InceptionV3 was considered for transfer learning and fine tuning:
+- InceptionV3 was considered for transfer learning and fine tuning
 - The following were the results of training and testing the model using sampled training and testing data before and after fine tuning:

 | Model        | Precision | Accuracy | F1 Score |
 |--------------|-----------|----------|----------|
 | InceptionV3  |   0.5     |   0.5    |   0.5    |

-- Proceeded with model as the result was decent on a small dataset
+- Proceeded with the model as the result was decent on a small dataset
-- The results of the sample traning for **InceptionV3** can be obtained from **TransferLearningBinaryClassifier_2.ipynb(Corresponds to InceptionV3)** notebook.
+- The results of the sample traning for **InceptionV3** can be obtained from **TransferLearningBinaryClassifier_2.ipynb(Corresponds to InceptionV3)** notebook
 - Alternate approach has also been tried using **MobileNetV2** and the results can be obtained from **TransferLearningBinaryClassifier_2.ipynb** notebook.
 The alternate approach will used in the future if the **InceptionV3** does not show improvement with time

 ## Defining Model